awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 ## Creating Amazon ES Domains<a name="es-createdomains"></a>

 This section describes how to create Amazon ES domains by using the Amazon ES console or by using the AWS CLI with the `create-elasticsearch-domain` command\.
-The procedures for the AWS CLI include syntax and examples\.

 ### Creating Amazon ES Domains \(Console\)<a name="es-createdomains-console"></a>